plomlompom/PlomWiki/README.txt

 CAVEAT

-As @plomlompom is rather inexperienced, he starts with some very simple and probably not very good PHP.
+As @plomlompom is rather inexperienced, he starts with some not-too-good PHP.

 INSTALLATION